opentypejs/opentype.js/README.md

     };
     req.send(null);

-See `index.html` for a bigger example.
+See [the project website](http://nodebox.github.io/opentype.js/) for a live demo.

 Features
 ========